pkothare/plugfest-2025/README.md

 Welcome to the hub for the technical hackathon portion of the OSCAL Foundation 2025 PlugFest event!

 > [!NOTE]
-> Panels, speakers, and presentations will start at or around 1pm on the Zoom call, this page is for participants (or those who wish to become participants) in the interoperability testing and hackathon activities.
+> **Panels, speakers, and presentations will start at or around 1pm on the Zoom call**, this page is for participants (or those who wish to become participants) in the interoperability testing and hackathon activities.

 <br/>